 Introduction

 Lens coloboma (plural: colobomata( is a developmental defect resulting from abnormalities of the zonules and ciliary body.
-It may present as an isolated pathology or be accompanied by anomalies in different ocular stuructures.1 The extent and location of the lens distortion can vary from large colobomata that involve the visual axis to small and peripheral deformities located beyond the physiologic pupil margin.2 Large defects may cause significant refractive disturbances, anisometropia and amblyopia.3
+It may present as an isolated pathology or be accompanied by anomalies in different ocular structures.1 The extent and location of the lens distortion can vary from large colobomata that involve the visual axis to small and peripheral deformities located beyond the physiologic pupil margin.2 Large defects may cause significant refractive disturbances, anisometropia, and amblyopia.3

-Nowadays, utilization of advanced wavefront aberrometers facilitates a better understanding of the contribution of each component to the eye's optical system, and assists the evaluation process of different ocular entities.4 We report a unique case of a peripheral isolated lens coloboma, its effect on the visual quality as measured with internal wavefront aberrometery and its possible developmental impact on emmetropization.
+Nowadays, advanced wavefront aberrometers facilitate a better understanding of the contribution of each component to the eye’s optical system and assist the evaluation process of different ocular entities.4 Here, we report a unique case of a peripheral isolated lens coloboma, its effect on the visual quality as measured with internal wavefront aberrometry, and its possible developmental impact on emmetropization.

 Case Report

-A 20-year-old male which was known to suffer from amblyopia in his right eye due to an unknown cause, was referred for evaluation.
-He ruled-out any systemic disease, use of medications, past ocular trauma or relevant family history.
+A 20-year-old man who was known to suffer from amblyopia of unknown cause in his right eye was referred for evaluation.
+Systemic disease, use of medications, past ocular trauma, and relevant family history were ruled out.
 Uncorrected distance visual acuity on presentation was 20/60 and 20/20 in the right and left eye, respectively.
-Manifest refraction was -2.25+3.00 X 35° in the right eye and -0.25+0.25 X 120° in the left eye.
+Manifest refraction was −2.25+3.00 × 35° in the right eye and −0.25+0.25 × 120° in the left eye.
 Right eye corrected distance visual acuity was 20/50 and did not improve with pinhole.
 Slit lamp biomicroscopy, before the administration of pupillary dilating drops, was unremarkable.

-Corneal tomography was performed (GALILEI G6, Ziemer, Port, Switzerland) showing regular astigmatism of +2.46 diopters (D) at 124° and +0.55 D at 93° in the right and left eye, respectively (figure 1A, 1B).
-Due to the marked discrepancy of the astigmatism axis between the patient's corneal tomography and manifest refraction in the right eye, the patient was evaluated with an advanced wavefront aberrometer (OPD-Scan-III, NIDEK, Gamagori, Japan).
-Internal refraction revealed an irregular lenticular astigmatism of +6.27 D at 35° in the right eye, and +0.13 D at 17° in the left eye (figure 1C, 1D).
+Corneal tomography was performed (GALILEI G6, Ziemer, Port, Switzerland) showing regular astigmatism of +2.46 diopters (D) at 124° and +0.55 D at 93° in the right and left eye, respectively (Figure 1A, 1B).
+Owing to the marked discrepancy of the astigmatism axis between the patient’s corneal tomography and manifest refraction in the right eye, an advanced wavefront aberrometer (OPD-Scan-III, NIDEK, Gamagori, Japan) was used.
+Internal refraction revealed an irregular lenticular astigmatism of +6.27 D at 35° in the right eye and +0.13 D at 17° in the left eye (Figure 1C, 1D).

 Slit lamp biomicroscopy was completed after pharmacologic pupillary dilation.
-Only when the pupils were fully dilated (10 mm) a subtle peripheral, superonasal lens coloboma of two clock-hours was evident on retro-illumination in the right eye (figure 1E), corresponding to the steep axis of the measured lenticular astigmatism.
-The lens itself was clear and centrally positioned, with no signs of phacodonesis (figure 1F).
-Posterior segment evaluation was completed by fundus biomicroscopy, with no other pathological findings in both eyes.
+When the pupils were fully dilated (10 mm), a subtle, peripheral, superonasal lens coloboma of two clock hours was evident on retro-illumination in the right eye (Figure 1E), corresponding to the steep axis of the measured lenticular astigmatism.
+The lens itself was clear and centrally positioned, with no signs of phacodonesis (Figure 1F).
+Posterior segment evaluation was completed by fundus biomicroscopy, with no other pathological findings in either eye.

 Discussion